xxxxbrandieeee/critical-thinking-analysis/README.md

 - Summarizes text copying rates and textual overlap between participants' essays and LLM responses
 - Generates plots for behavioral engagement (saved to `behavioral_engagement_plots/`)
 - Summarizes qualitative coding of task approach strategies by condition

+---

+## Contact

+If you have any questions, please contact Jiayin Zhi at jzhi@uchicago.edu.